lukecore/starthack-mammut-bobby-tables/README.md

-# Mammut Case "The Gripcast" by Bobby Tables
+# Mammut Case "Climbex Visualization" by Bobby Tables

 ## Our Vision
 We enrich the existing raw data of CLIMBAX with a detailed visualisation of your recent climbing activities to gain valuable insights.
 Our features will you to improve your performance and ultimately become a safer climber.